 I’m a Girl Scout!

-Yep, I’m a 35-year-old Girl Scout.
-There are, in fact, four registered Girl Scouts in our family — myself, Katie, Geni and yes, even Sam.
-Rowan isn’t eligible, since they don’t take boys, but obviously, men can be registered as adult Scouts.
-In fact, our troops have always asked that at least one, and preferably both (or more if there are more!) parents in a family register as adult Scouts for various reasons.
+Yep, I’m a 39-year-old Girl Scout.
+In fact, all three of the humans in our household are registered Girl Scouts—myself, Katie, and yes, even Sam.
+Men can be registered as adult Scouts.
+Katie’s troops have always asked that at least one, and preferably both (or more if there are more!) parents in a family register as adult Scouts for various reasons.

-I’m also one of the leaders in the girls’ troop.
-We have a multilevel (Rainbow) troop, and I’m working with Juniors and Cadettes.
+I’ve been a troop leader in Junior and multilevel (Rainbow) troops in the past.
 I had one year of Brownies and one as a Junior Girl Scout when I was a girl.
-I didn’t have great experiences, and wanted to make things better for my daughter and other girls, so I’m a leader — and I find that I’m enjoying it every bit as much as the girls do.
-As just one example, I had never gone camping until Katie became a Brownie, and thought I’d hate it — but it was really fun.
+I didn’t have great experiences, and wanted to make things better for my daughter and other girls, so I stepped up to be a leader when needed.
+I found that I enjoyed it every bit as much as the girls do.
+As just one example, I had never gone camping until Katie became a Brownie, and thought I’d hate it, but it was really fun.

 There are some marvelous resources on the net for Girls and their parents and leaders.
 Katie is going to share her favorite links with other girls, so I’ll concentrate on the adult stuff.
 Since I’m relatively new, I don’t have anything like the list of links some sites have, but I wanted to share the best of what I have found.